mstocco/mariostoc.co/content/traininglog/20230611-challenge2023-2weeksout.md

 ### PLANNED WORKOUT
 Sleep all you can.

-Walk 3.6k to the pool.
+Walk 3.6k to/from the pool

 Swim 2800:
 12x 50 easy swimming to warm-up/loosen up.
 R :20 after each.